 Humans have been injuring themselves and each other for centuries.
 As a result, the need to stop bleeding and deter infection has led to countless innovations in wound care throughout history.
-Of course, we aren’t finished yet—advanced medical film coatings and new technologies will continue to improve how we treat wounds into the future.
+Of course, we aren’t finished yet—advanced medical film coatings and new technologies will continue to improve how wounds are treated moving into the future.

 Here is a look at how medical bandages have developed over time, and how they may change in the coming decades.